 We received this story from a Fighter who wishes he could open up about his struggle with porn, but fears the consequences from his partner if he does.
 In the end, honest, open communication from both partners can make a world of difference in this fight for healthy relationships.

 Hey!
-I read a lot of the posts on FB and read one this morning that convinced me to write an anonymous note.
+I read a lot of the posts on Facebook, and one this morning convinced me to write an anonymous note.

 If it helps, awesome.
 If not, don’t worry about it.
 But here’s my story:

 My wife would be extremely hurt by this, and the last thing I want to do is hurt her.
-I’ve never told her about the struggle, but I’ve said quite a few things that have suggested an old habit.
+I’ve never told her about the struggle, but I’ve said several things that have suggested an old habit.
 She knows, I’m sure, that I’ve been there before…but I do not believe she knows that it comes up now and then to this day.

 She is the type to always take the side of the cheating victim in the movies, while I sit back quietly and pretend I feel the same way but hold back any condemnation for the cheater.
 Because I am that cheater.
 So I get it.